 Within a few short months she had assembled a team around her, began talking to various venues around London and obtained funding from the Japanese Agency for Cultural Affairs.
 Next she embarked on a grant application to Arts Council England, immediately successful, and began booking her dream list of Performers.

-The result is the Rebellious Bodies Festival, coming in November not just to London but also to Birmingham, Newcastle and even Jersey.
+The result is the Rebellious Bodies Festival, which took place in November, travelling not just to London but also to Birmingham, Newcastle and even Jersey.

 These are fabulous!